annbar13/AnnaBarcz_PORTFOLIO/README.md

 - DareIT Portfolio Challenge
 - Free HTML and CSS course provided by Kodilla
 - Kyndryl Upskill Journey - Educational Program - Introduction to Linux and Cloud Technology
-- Beginner's Guide to Agile in Jira
+- Beginner's Guide to Agile in Jira provided by Atlassian University

 ## Groups on Facebook I belong to